magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 * TOC
 {:toc}

-ThingsBoard provides a rich set of features related to time-series data:
+IoT Hub provides a rich set of features related to time-series data:

  - **Collect** data from devices using various [protocols and integrations](/docs/{{docsPrefix}}getting-started-guides/connectivity/);
  - **Store** time series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases;